Omkar-55/K1_Monitoring_Agent/README.md

 request = AgentsSdkRequest(
     messages=[
-        {"role": "system", "content": "You are a helpful assistant"}, {"role": "user", "content": "What is the status of the monitoring system?"}
+        {"role": "system", "content": "You are a helpful assistant"}, {"role": "user", "content": "What is the status of the Databricks job?"}
     ],
     metadata={"conversation_id": "test-123"}
 )